SoftUni-Internal/interactive-content/EN/00-JS-Advanced-DOM/00-Lesson-Intoduction.md

 [slide]
 # Table of Contents

+[vimeo-video]
+[stream language="EN" videoId="" default /]
+[stream language="RO" videoId=""  /]
+[/video-vimeo]

 **1. DOM**

 * What is DOM?
-  - concept and meaning
+  - Concept and meaning.

 * DOM Methods
-  - what are the DOM methods?
+  - What are the DOM methods?

 * DOM Manipulations
-  - how we can manipulate HTML elements
+  - How we can manipulate HTML elements.

 * Parents and Children Elements
-  - what's are parent and child elements
+  - What's are parent and child elements?

 * DOM Properties and HTML Attributes
-  - differens between DOM properties and HTML attributes
+  - Differens between DOM properties and HTML attributes.

 * DOM Events Introduction
-  - what's are DOM events and how they work
+  - What's are DOM events and how they work.

 **2. BOM**
-  - what browser gives as API
+  - What browser gives as API?
-  - how to interact with the application
+  - how to interact with the application?

 [/slide]